-Recommendations Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and cable.
-Read the following recommendations and select the ones you think would work best for you. lesk ( During Instruction or Activities Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.
-Working on Assignments or Independent Tasks Avoid sitting on a sofa, cushions or a bed when trying to learn.
-Preparing for Tests or Presentations If you can't avoid soft seating, sit on the floor with your back leaning against a wall.
-Early in the Late in the Day Day Time of Day) ( Research has proven that success in learning can be affected by the time of day in which you study.
-You have a moderate preference for learning early in the day.
-You are alert and do your best work before midday, a you probably prefer to go to sleep early at night. and Recommendations Based on your results, you should try to do your most challenging learning early in the day.
+Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and desk or table.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities
+Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.

+Avoid sitting on a sofa, cushions or a bed when trying to learn.

+If you can't avoid soft seating, sit on the floor with your back leaning against a wall.

+Late in the Day

+Early in the Day

+Time of Day

+Research has proven that success in learning can be affected by the time of day in which you study.

+You have a moderate preference for learning later in the day.
+You are alert and do your best work after midday.
+It may take you a long time to wake up in the morning.

+Based on your results, you should try to do your most challenging learning later in the day.
+Read the following recommendations and select the ones you think would work best for you.

-П Schedule your most difficult learning g and creative tasks for early i n the day.
+Schedule your most difficult learning and creative tasks for later in the day.

-Do routine tasks later in the day.
+Do routine tasks earlier in the day.

-On your days off, use the mornings for studying and homework.
+On your days off, use afternoons and evenings for studying and homework.

-Rate your profile: How well does it match you?
+Rate your profile:

+How well does it match you?